 Cream-based items (yogurt, cream, custard, sour cream) or produce containing a lot of water (celery, lettuce, radish, cucumber, and melon) won’t do well in the freezer.
-While you can certainly freeze celery, don’t thaw it intending to pack it in your kids’ lunch with peanut butter and raisins.
+While you can certainly freeze celery, don’t thaw it intending to pack it in your kids’ eco lunch bag with peanut butter and raisins.

 Rather, use it for something like soup.

 Some cooked foods may also deteriorate after time spent in the freezer, like cooked rice and noodles.
 Even meat can get the dreaded “freezer burn” if left frozen for too long (though that time frame is usually years).

 Without getting too sciency about it, fresh produce contains specific enzymes that help the fruit and vegetables ripen.

 In a freezer, these enzymes will be slowed but not completely stopped, which means they may contribute to additional ripening (and ultimately spoiling) while in the freezer.

 Blanching is an easy way to prevent this that won’t take up too much of your time.
 Just cook your vegetables in a pot of boiling water for 1 to 5 minutes, then plunge them in a bowl of cold (preferably ice) water for the same amount of time.
 Drain the water, pat dry, and freeze.